Master of Arts in Teaching Foreign Language Education

 Native speakers of the language of certification are not exempt from prerequisite course work in the culture, civilization literature, and structure of their language.
 Applicants who are non-native speakers of the language of certification are also required to achieve at least an Advanced-Low rating on an oral proficiency interview by an individual certified by the American Council on the Teaching of Foreign Languages.

-Internship: During the school year, students complete an internship in a local school.
+Internship: During the school year, students complete an internship in a local public school.
 Students are placed for an entire school year under the supervision of a mentor.
-In the fall, students spend approximately 20 hours working with their mentor teacher.
+In the fall, students spend approximately 20 hours per week working with their mentor teacher.
 In the spring and summer sessions, students in the MAT program are full-time in their school sites, culminating in a full take-over of teacher responsibilities for two weeks in the late spring.
 Interns observe, analyze, and practice basic teaching skills in different grade levels and subject fields.

 The MAT program satisfies the requirements for a Pennsylvania Instructional I Certificate, pending: